Different Types of Warehouses: Which Do you Require?

 Automated warehouses require very little human interaction.
 Automated warehouses operate using the latest technology and carriers to carry out day-to-day warehouse operations without much help from us humans.

-THE GROWTH OF THE COLD CHAIN
+THE GROWTH OF THE COLD STORAGE WAREHOUSES

 If the world had a properly functioning cold chain, it is predicted that perishable food loss could be brought down to just 2%. (*) The cold chain is growing even faster than the world’s economy and the logistics industry as a whole.
 This is because of the increasing need for systematic storage systems of perishables, pharmaceuticals and chemicals to prevent waste or spoilage.